telavivmakers/TAMI_Asset_Index/README.md

 ### Extended possibilities:

 This could conceivably become a quite elaborate card-catalogue-esque system of organisation for all kinds of TAMI assets.
 For example the electronic equipment and supplies could be tracked with the system.
 Tools, materials, so on and so forth.

+- Lost and Found

+### App Design

+Web-app with primary focus on mobile compatibility.
+Will follow pattern used recently for a commercial game.